cloudflare/cloudflare-docs/products/waf/src/content/exposed-credentials-check/index.md

 <Aside type='note' header='Note'>

 The Managed Ruleset contains an additional rule that blocks HTTP requests already containing the `Exposed-Credential-Check` HTTP header used by the _CF-Exposed Credentials Header_ action.
-These requests could be used to trick the origin into believing that a request contained (or didn't contain) exposed credentials.
+These requests could be used to trick the origin into believing that a request contained (or did not contain) exposed credentials.

 </Aside>